singles/mailbox-org-cli/README.md

 $ mailbox-org-cli ... list | jq --raw '.[0].email' | pbcopy
 ```

+### Possible use cases

+* mailbox.org's dispossable addresses have expiry date.
+But can be extended as many times as required.
+So if you want to have "permanent" address, just set cron every, lets say, 2 weeks with `mailbox-org-cli renew`.
+* as this is CLI tool, you can easily integrate it with some launcher like [Alfred](https://www.alfredapp.com/)
+* ...your idea :)

 ## Building

 You need [Go](https://go.dev/) in version at least `1.17`.
 In the project's root directory run `go build .`.